ispeakcomputer/bitly_api/README.md

 # Just Averaged - Bitlinks 30 Day Average Per Country
 Just Averaged is an API that pulls Bitlink click data and returns each countries 30 day averages.

-Just Average combines your bitlink and the 30 day average per country into a single JSON snippet.
+Just Average combines your bitlink and the click 30 day average per country into a single JSON snippet.

 ### Example Data